 The phrase digital transformation is being used all around us today and for very good reasons.
-When we talk about digital transformation what we mean is the transformation of existing businesses, communication strategies, information and even machines and vehicles into things that are connected via information and communication technologies17.
+When we talk about digital transformation what we mean is the transformation of existing businesses, communication strategies, information and even machines and vehicles into things that are connected via information and communication technologies.

 This can include collecting, storing and sharing data online rather than on paper, calling and messaging by using the internet or using robotics and sensors in machines.
-The general aim of digital transformation is to make processes easier, more sustainable and more efficient by introducing digital tools into the process.
-In a business sense digital transformation includes changing the way businesses interact with clients, making more decisions based on data analytics and information and using innovation to transform businesses18.
+The general aim of digital transformation is to make processes easier, more sustainable

-While digital transformation has been occurring in many obvious areas already, such as communication or storing information digitally, digital transformation and innovation can also be applied to many sectors that don't seem obvious at first.
+While digital transformation has occurring in many obvious areas already, such as communication or storing information digitally, digital transformation and innovation can also be applied to many sectors that don't seem obvious at first.
 One of them is the sector of waste management.
 Even though at first one might not see a connection between waste and digital tools, there are many new innovations and business ideas that utilize digitalization.
 Utilizing data, cloud based systems, sensors and GPS tracking are innovative ways of introducing the digital transformation to the waste management sector.